+7 (707) 051 22 20

-Speech Therapist for Autistic Children in Almaty
+Speech therapist for autistic children in Almaty

-2+ Speech Therapist for Autistic Children in Almaty
+2+ Speech therapist for autistic children in Almaty

-We help you speak clearly and confidently
+Helping you speak clearly and confidently

 Over 8 years of work, our speech therapists have conducted more than 25,000 sessions.
-Each program starts with a free diagnostic and is built individually: we measure progress, explain homework to parents, and achieve results — clear speech, academic success, and confidence in communication.
+Each program starts with a free diagnostic assessment and is built individually: we measure progress, explain homework to parents, and achieve results — clear speech, academic success, and confidence in communication.

 8 yearsspeech correction center